cptsalt/Dynamic-Proximity-Chat/readme.md

 - Since languages are managed with items, you can share them between players and quickly add/delete them.
 - Sounds and quotes have a different volume manager, you can run a string like ":++HEY" <:--scuffle> "COME HERE!!", and the sound will have "-2" volume, while the quotes will have "+2" for both segments.
 - Typos are case sensitive, though I may change this in the future.
 You can enter typos for caps lock or holding shift for too long, I guess.
-- You can see and change the proximity radius in the Star Custom Chat settings.
-Hovering over the bar will show ranges with different colored circles.
-If you change this value, you will both send and receive in shorter ranges.
 - This mod comes with NO typos pre-made, so you'll have to configure your own.
 You can do this by editing your player file if you want, but only do that after you've run the add/remove/toggle command at least once.

 # Planned Enhancements: